 When you think about dogs causing injury, most people automatically imagine dog bites.
 Unfortunately, dog attacks aren't the only way dogs injure people - loose dogs in the road can pose serious hazards to the dog, your car, you, your passengers and other drivers.
+For this reason, victims who have been bitten by loose dogs or have experienced an accident as a result of a loose dog should contact a personal injury attorney to discuss their options.

 The Law on Loose Dogs in Texas